peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  It is not recommended to implement security-sensitive algorithms using the methods in this class, for several reasons:

-  *  `EDecimal` EDecimal objects are immutable, so they can't be modified, and the memory they occupy is not guaranteed to be cleared in a timely fashion due to garbage collection.
+  *  `EDecimal`  objects are immutable, so they can't be modified, and the memory they occupy is not guaranteed to be cleared in a timely fashion due to garbage collection.
 This is relevant for applications that use many-digit-long numbers as secret parameters.

   * The methods in this class (especially those that involve arithmetic) are not guaranteed to run in constant time for all relevant inputs.
 Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.